-To select the information you want to see, click on the blue tab with a white cross at the top of the map.
+To select the information you want to see, click on the cog in the top left hand order of the map.
 For map help see our quick guide (DOC, 41.5 KB).

 For information about public safety zones, visit closures of parks and forests.